Engineering Available Sessions

 - Transcript - Unofficial

 You will enroll in 1-4 CEA engineering courses and 1-3 culturally focused elective courses.
+You also have the option to enroll in up to 2 CEA virtual courses.
 Course availability and requirements varies by term.
 All non-Spanish language courses are taught in English.

 Engineering courses meet for 60 hours/4 credits or 45 hours/3 credits.
 CEA language and elective courses meet for 45 hours/3 credits.
 You may earn 12-17 credits (up to 255 contact hours); if you choose the Early Start option, you may earn 15-20 credits (up to 300 contact hours).